 After six years of (mostly) patient waiting, we're excited to return to the mystical land of Arendelle, in FROZEN 2.
 You might be surprised to realize that a sequel to FROZEN wasn't originally in the cards.
 Even Disney was surprised when FROZEN became one of the highest-grossing animated movies of all time.
 Years before release, the movie was very different; it was originally written as the origin story of the legendary villain the Snow Queen.
 If the film had stayed on that path, we might have seen Elsa leading an army of snow people to take over the capital of Arendelle.
 Then Kristen Anderson-Lopez wrote the song “Let It Go,” and everything changed.

 FROZEN became a blockbuster hit, and one of the highest-grossing animated movies of all time.
 Audiences and critics alike were wowed by the story of sisterly love.
-Disney formally announced the FROZEN sequel in March 2015, and now the movie is almost upon us!
-Here's everything you need to know about FROZEN 2, including info from the film's latest trailer!
+Disney formally announced the FROZEN sequel in March 2015, and now the movie is upon us!
+To celebrate, we're offering Cinemark Movie Rewards members a chance to win a seven-night Frozen-themed Disney Cruise Line Alaskan Vacation.
+Log in to your Cinemark Movie Rewards account here to learn more.

 Disney knows how eagerly viewers are anticipating FROZEN 2, and as a result the studio has been keeping the plot under wraps.
 The latest FROZEN 2 trailer, however, reveals many new details.
 While the first teaser and the debut full-length trailer teased a mysterious quest that will take Elsa and Anna out of Arendelle, on a journey through the Enchanted Forest, now we can get a better sense of what the story really entails.